bhitsho/Password_Strength_Analyser/README.md

 # Password Strength Analyzer

 ## Overview
 This project is a prototype Password Strength Analyzer built using a Recurrent Neural Network (RNN).
 It is designed to evaluate the strength of passwords by training on a dataset and predicting the strength of new inputs.
-The RNN model helps to generate strong passwords with high entropy.

 ## Features
 - **Password Strength Prediction** using a trained RNN model.